kristiania-kws2100-2025/kws2100-kartbaserte-websystemer/exercises/EXERCISES.md

     ```
 The tiles will now use little data at all zoom levels, but when you zoom in, the simplified polygons will be replaced by
 precise ones.
 Notice that the tiles will load slowly as Node doesn't support multiple requests at the same time.
 (NodeJs isn't ideal for a map backend server for this reason, but it's simpler to work with fewer technologies)

 Make sure you deploy your code to Heroku!

+To speed it up, can you find a way to preprocess the transformations while importing the data?

+Can you implement a vector tile layer that shows [addresses](https://kartkatalog.geonorge.no/metadata/matrikkelen-vegadresse/e628729b-90fc-4f32-b018-655e045c541d)
+when the zoom level is 15 or higher?

 </details>